The Aggie Special

 Long Live The Chicken Shack

-A newspaper ad for The Chicken Shack dated 1968.
+A 1968 Battalion ad for The Chicken Shack informs students about a delicious lunch special.
 (Photo courtesy The Battalion)

 To break the monotony of the food in Duncan Dining Hall during my years at Texas A&M from 1964 to 1968, my buddies and I frequently went to The Chicken Shack on South Texas Avenue between College Station and Bryan.
 It had good fried chicken, but its dinner rolls and honey were to die for!
 The Chicken Shack is long gone, but the memory remains.